troyraen/DM-in-Stars/_Paper/figures/main.md

 plot_delta_tau(descdf, cctrans_frac='default', which='avg', save=save[1])
 ```

-- [ ]  check unpruned history.data fro m2.55c4 to see if this is causing the spike
+- [ ]  check unpruned history.data from m2.55c4 to see if this is causing the spike

 Note that there is a problem in matplotlib version 3.1.3
 when trying to use a colormap with a scatter plot and data of length 1